jensenemily/jensenemily.github.io/cv.md

 ---
 ## Currently

-I am a postdoctoral researcher at Northeastern University College of Engineering
+I am a postdoctoral researcher at Northeastern University College of Engineering, advised by Professor Laurent Lessard

 ## Education